Savings 101: Fixed deposit vs savings, step-up interest and bonus-tiered interest accounts

 In fact, some of these accounts are checking accounts, which are essentially "savings account" that allows you to write cheque but they generally do not even pay you a modest interest rate.
 Such accounts generally are good for business owners who need to issue cheques for business usage.

-As much as it is good to have these bonus-tiered interest accounts, some people will find it cumbersome to have it mainly due to the multiple criteria (e.g. salary crediting, credit card spend, bill payments, etc.) to fulfill to earn that extra interest.
+As much as it is good to have these bonus-tiered interest accounts, some people will find it cumbersome to have it mainly due to the multiple criteria (e.g. salary crediting, credit card spend, bill payments, etc.) to fulfil to earn that extra interest.

 You'll also have to deal with the hassle of setting up all your payment instructions like relinking your GIRO for phone bills, informing your HR on the change of your salary crediting account, etc.